Fire and rescue services

 More information:

-You should be aware of the global risk of indiscriminate terrorist attacks, which could be in public areas, including those visited by foreigners.
+You should be aware of the global risk of indiscriminate terrorist attacks, which could be in tourist areas and public areas, including those visited by foreigners and where large crowds may gather.
+Be alert to possible threats.

 More information:

-South Korea experiences natural disasters and severe weather, such as:
+South Korea experiences natural disasters and severe weather, including:

 Get familiar with the advice of local authorities on preparing for a natural disaster or other emergency.